James H. Burton: James Burton at the Richmond Armory

 The sectional divisiveness brought about by John Brown's Raid soon affected the life of James H. Burton.
 On January 21, 1860, the Virginia assembly passed a bill "For the better defence [sic] of the State."
 The old Virginia Manufactory of Arms – renamed the Richmond Armory in 1861 – was reactivated after being shut down for 38 years.
 When J.R.
 Anderson & Company was awarded a large contract to supply machinery for the reactivated manufactory, the firm engaged Burton to engineer the Richmond Armory contract in November 1860.
 On December 4, Burton returned to Harpers Ferry to obtain model rifled musket patterns and components for his new employer, returning to Richmond with a large portfolio of drawings.
+As Burton arrived back in his home state of Virginia, he helped get the Tredegar Iron Works ready for military production.
+In 1861, he became a Lieutenant Colonel in the Confederate Ordnance Bureau.

 In June 1861, Burton was appointed superintendent of the Richmond Armory, where his complete familiarity with the machinery for manufacturing United States firearms proved indispensable to the Confederacy.
 In fact, much of the machinery at Richmond had been confiscated from the Harpers Ferry Armory by Confederate forces in June 1861 under Burton's own direction.

 Burton was commissioned Lieutenant Colonel in the Confederate States Army in December 1861, and placed in charge of all Southern armories.
 In June 1862, Burton left Richmond for Macon, Georgia, where he established a new armory for the Confederacy.
 One year later Burton traveled to England to "purchase and contract for the machinery, tools and material required for the new Armory."
 Burton returned to Macon in October 1863, where he awaited delivery of several shipments of machinery from the firm Greenwood & Batley of Leeds, England.
 The machinery and tools were finally shipped to Bermuda in late 1864, where they awaited reshipment to run the Union naval blockade.
 But then the Civil War ended.

 Burton was taken prisoner along with the Confederate garrison at Macon in April 1865.
 He subsequently signed the "Oath of Allegiance to the United States" and on October 4, 1865, was granted a presidential pardon by Andrew Johnson.